cmu-sei/iides/examples/example2.md

 - **`Ttp vocab`**:
  IIDES
 - **`Tactic`**:
- Data Exfiltration (*7*) - Data (or copies of data) is removed from the organization without permission or explicitly against permission to use in an unauthorized way.
+ Data Exfiltration (*7*) &mdash; Data (or copies of data) is removed from the organization without permission or explicitly against permission to use in an unauthorized way.
 - **`Technique`**:
- Email (*7.3*) - Insider exfiltrates data through electronic mail (e.g., Insider e-mailed confidential information to competitor).
+ Email (*7.3*) &mdash; Insider exfiltrates data through electronic mail (e.g., Insider e-mailed confidential information to competitor).
 - **`Location`**:
-   - On-site (*1*) - Action taken while on-site at an organizational facility.
+   - On-site (*1*) &mdash; Action taken while on-site at an organizational facility.
 - **`Hours`**:
-   - During Work Hours (*1*) - Insider took the action during their normal working hours.
+   - During Work Hours (*1*) &mdash; Insider took the action during their normal working hours.
 - **`Device`**:
-   - Company Desktop (*1*) - Organization owned desktop workstation.
+   - Company Desktop (*1*) &mdash; Organization owned desktop workstation.
-  - Printer/Copier/Fax (*9*) - Printer, copier, or fax machine.
+  - Printer/Copier/Fax (*9*) &mdash; Printer, copier, or fax machine.
 - **`Channel`**:
-   - Other (*9*) - Other type of channel not listed in this vocabulary.
+   - Other (*9*) &mdash; Other type of channel not listed in this vocabulary.
 - **`Description`**:
  Winner printed and improperly removed classified intelligence reporting.